-If you can’t name three financing options off the cuff, you should familiarize yourself with what’s available to business owners.
-There are many kinds of small business loans that could be a good fit for your situation.
+If you can’t name three business funding options off the cuff, you should familiarize yourself with what’s available to business owners.
+There are many kinds of small business loans that could be a good fit for your business's financial situation.

-In the next section, we’ll introduce five popular business financing options, plus how to qualify for each business loan.
+In the next section, we’ll cover five popular business financing options, plus explain how to qualify for each business loan

 As a rule, online lenders have more lenient loan qualification criteria than credit unions or banks.
 Online lenders will also generally require less extensive documentation.
 All that said, this depends partially on the kind of loan you’re seeking and your financial situation.

 The larger the loan amount and the worse your credit score is, the less likely you’ll qualify with no hassle.
 If your credit is an issue, though, you could consider microloans from an online lender.
 Microloans are smaller loans, but they’re generally the easiest to qualify for.